Please Don't Eat the Daisies: Adaptations

 In 1960, Metro-Goldwyn-Mayer released a film adapted from the book, directed by Charles Walters with a screenplay by Isobel Lennart.
 It starred Doris Day, David Niven, Janis Paige, Spring Byington, Richard Haydn, Patsy Kelly, and Jack Weston.
-A storyline was created for the film, involving Day as a housewife married to a newly hired New York drama critic (Niven).
-In his first assignment, he must review a new show produced by his best friend, and he is forced to pan it.
-Meanwhile, a search for a new home for the family leaves Day dealing with the kids, carpenters, decorators, and the new neighbors by herself.
+A storyline was created for the film, involving Day as Kate Robinson Mackay, a housewife married to Lawrence "Larry" Mackay (Niven), a newly hired New York City drama critic.
+In his first assignment, Larry must review a new show produced by his best friend, and he is forced to pan it.
+Meanwhile, a search for a new home for the family—who ultimately settle in the fictional rural town of Hooton—leaves Kate dealing with the kids, carpenters, decorators, and the new neighbors by herself.

-The film was in turn adapted as a television series that ran from 1965 to 1967 (58 half-hour episodes) starring Patricia Crowley and Mark Miller.
+The film was in turn adapted as a television series that ran from 1965 to 1967 (58 half-hour episodes) starring Patricia Crowley and Mark Miller as Joan Nash, a newspaper columnist, and John Nash, a college professor, raising their four sons in fictional Ridgemont, New York.